stamat/poops/example/src/markup/docs/static-site/pages.md

 Any custom field you add is yours to use in templates and it flows into the search index.

-Poops also computes read-only fields on `page`: `content` (the rendered body), `url`, `wordcount`, `excerpt`, and `filePath`. `excerpt` is the first prose paragraph as plain text (headings and comments skipped, capped at 160 chars) — use it as the fallback for a missing `description`, e.g. in the meta tag below or the `og`/`jsonld` filters. `filePath` is the source file's path relative to your project root (posix separators), for building "Edit on GitHub" links — see [Building a documentation site](docs-site).
+Poops also computes read-only fields on `page`: `content` (the rendered body), `url`, `wordcount`, `excerpt`, and `filePath`. `excerpt` is the first prose paragraph as plain text (headings, comments and code skipped, capped at 160 chars) — use it as the fallback for a missing `description`, e.g. in the meta tag below or the `og`/`jsonld` filters. `filePath` is the source file's path relative to your project root (posix separators), for building "Edit on GitHub" links — see [Building a documentation site](docs-site).

+The excerpt describes what a reader gets, so it is taken after the template engine has run: a first paragraph written as `{% raw %}{{ site.description }}{% endraw %}`, or supplied by an `{% raw %}{% include %}{% endraw %}`, is resolved before the text is taken.
+When it resolves to nothing usable the excerpt is empty and `description` falls through to `site.description` — never to the tag's source text.
+Heading `id`s come from the same place: a heading written as `{% raw %}# {{ site.title }}{% endraw %}` anchors at the words it renders, so swapping which variable feeds it does not remint the URL.

 ## Layouts